-Time-setting option Use → Cooking time Once the set cooking time has elapsed, the appliance will automatically stop heating. $\rightarrow$ End time Enter a cooking time and the required end time.
-The appliance will start up automatically so that it finishes cooking at the required time. Δ Timer The timer functions like an egg timer.
+Time -setting option Use l -&gt; l Cooking time Main oven $\square$ : Once the set cooking time has elapsed, the appliance automatically stops heating. $\rightarrow$ End Main oven : Enter a cooking time and the required end time.
+The appliance starts up automatically so that it finishes cooking at the required time. Δ Timer The timer functions like an egg timer.
 It runs independently of the appliance when it is heating and does not affect the appliance.
-L· Time When no other function is running in the foreground, the appliance will show you the time of day on the display.
+L· Time When no other function is running in the fore- ground, the appliance shows you the time of day in the display.

-Before you can call up the cooking time using the 5 button, you will need to set a heating function.
+You must set a heating function before you can call up the cooking time using the 1 button.
 Once you have set a cooking time, the end time can be called up.

-An audible signal will sound once the cooking time or timer duration has elapsed.
-You can cancel the audible signal early by touching the © button.
+An audible signal sounds once the cooking time or timer duration has elapsed.
+You can cancel the audible signal early by touching the $\odot$ button.